-INDIVIDAL FINAL CASE ASSIGNMENT (25%)
+4. INDIVIDUAL FINAL CASE ASSIGNMENT (25%)

 The purpose of the individual take home final case exam is to showcase your IB case analysis knowledge and the learning you have garnered from our in-class discussions.
+The final exam case will be announced at least 2 weeks prior to the deadline.